coderbyheart/blog/_posts/2017-04-27-office-design-by-an-office-hater.md

 ![Library](./uploads/2017/fantasy-office/v2/library-2k.jpg)

 For the daily stand-up everyone can gather in the big open space (the townhall) in the middle of the office, which also brings everyone together during lunch time, and can quickly be transformed into a space for meetups.
+The screens here are touch sensitive so you can use it while standing in front of them.
+Iiyama [has those](http://amzn.to/2q9qvoQ) or [go for the Jamboard](https://gsuite.google.com/jamboard/) if you can afford it.

 ![Townhall](./uploads/2017/fantasy-office/v2/townhall-2k.jpg)